dell/karavi-authorization/docs/ARCHITECTURE.md

 ## Authorization

 Karavi Authorization intends to override the existing authorization methods between a CSI Driver and its Storage Array.
-This may be desirable for several reasons:
+This may be desirable for several reasons, if:

-* The CSI Driver requires high-privileged login credentials (e.g. "root") in order to function.
+* The CSI Driver requires privileged login credentials (e.g. "root") in order to function.
 * The Storage Array does not natively support the concept of RBAC and/or multi-tenancy.
-* The authentication method is too... basic.

 This section of of the document will describe how Karavi Authorization provides a solution to these problems.

-### Tokens
+### Bearer Tokens

 Karavi Authorization overrides any existing authorization mechanism with the use of JSON Web Tokens (JWTs).
+The CSI Driver and Storage Array will not be aware of this taking place.

-In the context of [RFC-6749](https://tools.ietf.org/html/rfc6749#section-1.5) there are two such JWTs that are in play:
+In the context of [RFC-6749](https://tools.ietf.org/html/rfc6749#section-1.5) there are two such JWTs that are used:

 * Access token: a single token valid for a short period of time.
 * Refresh token: a single token used to obtain access tokens.
 Typically valid for a longer period of time.